How to Get a Model Comp Card in Boston — Photography Shark

 Ready to Start?

-Photography Shark serves models from Quincy, Braintree, Weymouth, Hingham, Plymouth, Marshfield, Scituate, and across the South Shore from our studio at 83 E Water St, Rockland, MA 02370.
+Photography Shark serves models from Quincy, Braintree, Weymouth, Hingham, Plymouth, Marshfield, Scituate, and across the South Shore from our studio at 83 E Water Street, Rockland, MA 02370.
 View our model portfolio packages or contact us directly to discuss your comp card session.

 Frequently Asked Questions